-Tracy Moore, 248 Columbia, Delta, Colorado, July 11 .- The congregation here has received much encouragement by the coming of Bro.
+Tracy Moore, 248 Columbia, Delta, Colorado, July 11.-The congregation here has received much encouragement by the coming of Bro.
 Loyd J. Reed and family, also Sister Reed's father, Bro.
 Langford, of Seneca, Mo.
 They have employment here and seem to like the location very well.
 We are very glad to have them, and we would welcome any others who might like to locate here.
 Bro.
 Tom E. Smith, of Healdton, Okla., is to conduct a series of meetings for us the latter part of August.
 We are ordering more of the new song books, "Old Path Melodies No. 2" for our meeting.

 Billy Orten, Rte.
-4, Lawrenceburg, Tenn., July 16.-I assisted Bro.
-Waters in a meeting at Wichita Falls, Texas, closing June 19, with two additions.
+4, Lawrenceburg, Tenn., July 16 .- I assisted Bro.
+Waters in a meeting at Wichita Falls, Texas, closing June 19, with two ad-ditions.
 I attended the last week of Bro.
 Waters' meeting at Forth Worth, Texas, preaching the last two sermons for him, with one baptized and one restored.
 I enjoyed the last week of the camp meeting at Sulphur very much.
-Bre. "on my Shaw accompanied me to my home in Ter ~ere he preached a good sermon at Chapei prove.
+Bre. "on my Shaw accompanied me to my home in Ter Lere he preached a good sermon at Chapei move.
 We think he is a promising young man.
 Jur meeting began July 8, with wonderful attendance.
 One has responded to the gospel thus far.
 As usual, Bro.
-Waters is doing powerful preshing Pray for me, please.
+Waters is doing powerful presching Pray for me, please.

 Gayland L. Osburn, Gen. Del., Glendale 5, Calif., July 14.-I recently assisted with the teaching at Los Angeles, twice, and once at Carlsbad.
 On June 19, I attended the singing at Glendora, preaching there that night.
 En route to Sulphur, Okla., I preached at Mountainair, New Mex., June 26.

-I certainly did enjoy the meeting at Sulphur, July 19, I preached twice for the brethren in Okla, 4, and considering all the services.
-I was well paid for the trip from Calif.
-I spoke twice at and July 3, at Davis, Okla.
-I attended the 4th of Sulphur, on June 29 and July 4.
+I certainly did enjoy the meeting at Sulphur, July 4, and considering all the services, I was well paid for the trip from Calif.
+I spoke twice at Sulphur, on June 29 and July 4.
 En route back to Calif., I preached for the faithful few at Portales, New Mexico.
-Remember me when you pray. hrethren
+Remember me when you pray, brethren.

 Abe Young (colored), Rte.
-2, Box 184, Halles-ville, Texas, July 9.-Though few in number, we continue on the "firing line," with a fight against the cups in this part.
+2, Box 184, Hallesville, Texas, July 9.-Though few in number, we continue on the "firing line," with a fight against the cups in this part.
 Chas.
 Waller is trying to defend them, but he has failed to give one Scripture to sustain him.
 He wants me to hush for peace's sake, but how about meeting the Judge of all men?